-There are a number of ways archive services seek to generate income.
+There are a number of ways archive services generate income.
 These might be through their collections, expertise, or fixed assets such as buildings or equipment.
 As part of their business planning, archive services should consider carefully not just cost-recovery charging, but activities which generate revenue for investment back into core activities.
-With any commercial activity, archives should always be looking for non-monetary benefits alongside income – such as outreach, raised media or public profile, increased usage of the collection or improved preservation of original records through digitisation.
+With any commercial activity, archives should always be looking for non-monetary benefits alongside income, such as outreach, raised media or public profile, increased usage of the collection or improved preservation of original records through digitisation.

 The Income Generation Guide has been produced to support archives in making decisions about generating income from commercial activities.
 Providing an overview of the main issues, an outline of different income-generating options and a series of tools to assist in planning, as well as links to other guidance and reading; the guide assists in the decision making process of generating income from commercial activities.
 The guidance is aimed at all types of archive and should be relevant to those in the HE, charitable and public sector, as well as some business archives.